-25 WHEREAS, the US Department of Defense has determined that high cost 26 lending puts dangerous stresses on the families of active military personnel and harms military readiness, and is in the process of expanding its 36% rate cap on short term loans to cover all categories of loans; and

-WHEREAS, 18 states have implemented interest rate caps ranging from 17% to 36% and have not reported any decreases in available credit; and

-5 WHEREAS, Pew Charitable Trust surveys indicate that borrowers who lose 6 access to expensive credit as a result of interest rate caps are more than able 7 to compensate through reduced debt costs and cutting back on expenses; 8 and

-9 WHEREAS, measures other than across the board interest rate caps have 10 proven ineffective at limiting lending abuses because lenders modify their 11 products to circumvent the law; and

-12 WHEREAS, two recent polls show 86% of New Mexicans support interest13 rate caps of 36% or less; and

-WHEREAS, New Mexico Department of Regulation and Licensing statistics show consumers were charged \$99 million in interest and fees on 175% APR and higher small loans in 2012, and the amount of additional fees charged for loans between 40% and 175% APR is unknown; and

-18 WHEREAS, the number of high interest small loan licensees in New Mexico19 has grown from 582 at the end of 2011 to 656 at the end of 2013; and

-WHEREAS, the federal Consumer Financial Protection Bureau has no authority to regulate interest rates.

-BE IT RESOLVED, BY THE COUNCIL THE GOVERNING BODY OF THE CITY OF ALBUQUERQUE:

-Section 1.
-That the City of Albuquerque urges the New Mexico Legislature and the Governor to stop the high cost lending epidemic by enacting inflation indexed interest and fee caps of 36% or less across all loan products offered by small loan companies and non-chartered lenders.
+2 cap on short term loans to cover all categories of loans; and 3 WHEREAS, 18 states have implemented interest rate caps ranging from 4 17% to 36% and have not reported any decreases in available credit; and 5 WHEREAS, Pew Charitable Trust surveys indicate that borrowers who lose 6 access to expensive credit as a result of interest rate caps are more than able 7 to compensate through reduced debt costs and cutting back on expenses; 8 and 9 WHEREAS, measures other than across the board interest rate caps have 10 proven ineffective at limiting lending abuses because lenders modify their 11 products to circumvent the law; and 12 WHEREAS, two recent polls show 86% of New Mexicans support interest 13 rate caps of 36% or less; and 14 WHEREAS, New Mexico Department of Regulation and Licensing statistics 15 show consumers were charged \$99 million in interest and fees on 175% APR 16 and higher small loans in 2012, and the amount of additional fees charged for 17 loans between 40% and 175% APR is unknown; and 18 WHEREAS, the number of high interest small loan licensees in New Mexico 19 has grown from 582 at the end of 2011 to 656 at the end of 2013; and 20 WHEREAS, the federal Consumer Financial Protection Bureau has no 21 authority to regulate interest rates.
+22 BE IT RESOLVED BY THE COUNCIL, THE GOVERNING BODY OF THE CITY OF 23 ALBUQUERQUE: 24 Section 1.
+That the City of Albuquerque urges the New Mexico Legislature 25 and the Governor to stop the high cost lending epidemic by enacting inflation 26 indexed interest and fee caps of 36% or less across all loan products offered 27 by small loan companies and non-chartered lenders.
 28 Section 2.
 That the City of Albuquerque urges the Director of the New 29 Mexico Department of Regulation and Licensing to exercise his full rule 30 making powers under the Unfair Trade Practices Act and the Small Loan Act to 31 end high cost lending abuses.

-33 x:\city council\share\cl-staff_legislative staff\legislation\resolutions\interest rate cap support.docx
+32 and harms military readiness, and is in the process of expanding its 36% rate